queue-bit/queue-bit.github.io/index.md

 author_profile: true
 ---

+Hi,

-Notes are added when I discover something new, find that I have searched multiple times for the same solution, or if there's something I want to be able to reference later.
+I add notes to this space when I discover something new, find that I have searched multiple times for the same solution, or if there's something I want to be able to reference later.

+You're welcome to look around, fork the source, re-publish in accordance with the [MIT License](https://github.com/queue-bit/queue-bit.github.io/blob/master/LICENSE).